September Tall Fescue Lawn Tips for 2025

 You Still Need Fungicide on Tall Fescue

 In most areas temperatures remain in the 60's at night, so if you missed your August application, consider applying once more before you reseed later in the month.
-We use Strobe Pro G (same active ingredients as Headway G) because:
+We use Strobe G because:

-• It goes further: One bag will cover multiple applications for the average size lawn.
+• It goes further: One bag will cover multiple applications for the average-sized lawn.

 • Pro-grade: Used by golf courses and we use it in our sod production.